 Search for new Interactions in a Microsphere Precision Levitation Experiment (SIMPLE):

-The development of these precision forces sensors can enable a variety of new experiments aimed at understanding some of the major unanswered questions in high energy physics.
+The development of these precision sensors can enable a variety of new experiments aimed at understanding some of the major unanswered questions in particle and nuclear physics.
 We are currently applying these force sensors to the following experiments:

 - Searches for new forces mediated by dark photons or other new, weakly coupled particles